sudheeshbnair/TextInputLayoutSample/README.md

 # TextInputLayoutSample
-Sample shows different possible implementations of TextInputLayout.
+This app shows different possible implementations of TextInputLayout.